MetaServer > Help > How to run the MetaServer Service under a Non-Admin User

 These access rights are persistent and you do not have to run these commands again after rebooting the server.

-NOTE: If you want to remove the rights, please follow instructions here:
+NOTE: If you want to remove the user access rights, please follow the instructions below.

 Step 5 (if applicable): if you come across the error “The format of the specified network name is not valid.
 Metaserver not found.”, you can run the following Netsh.exe command: